Nikon D50 vs D5200

 |15.||Nikon D70||Y||- / -||-||-||-||1.0||-||-||-|

-Both the D50 and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the D50 and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D50 was replaced by the Nikon D40, while the D5200 was followed by the Nikon D5300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D50 and D5200 can be found, respectively, in the Nikon D50 Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D50 and the Nikon D5200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.